From railways to robots, engineers are behind some of the most amazing things that we use in our everyday lives.

 You'll also need to be calm under pressure, enjoy taking on responsibility and working as part of a big team.

 How can I start an engineering career?

-To specialise in a particular area you may also need to study for a master's degree or PhD.
+To specialise in a particular area you may also need to study for a PhD.

 Lots of big manufacturing companies, including car and appliance manufacturers, also offer intermediate/advanced apprenticeships for school leavers to train as technicians or study towards a BTEC in engineering.

 What engineering qualifications are available?